smart-on-fhir/cumulus-etl/docs/studies/covid-symptom.md

 ```

 You'll notice the `-gpu` suffix there.
-Running NLP is much, much faster with access to a GPU,
+Running the transformers is much, much faster with access to a GPU,
 so we strongly recommend you run this on GPU-enabled hardware.

 And since we _are_ running the GPU profile, when you do run the ETL,